-But what does the "slope of a curve" mean?
+But what does the 'slope of a curve' mean?
 How do we determine the value once we make sense of the idea?

 Notice that the slope changes along a curve, unlike along a line.
 Sometimes the slope is positive: The curve is 'uphill' as one moves from left to right.
-Other times it is 'downhill.'
+Other times it is negative where the curve is 'downhill.'
 What does the curve look like when the slope is 0?
-It turns out that if you know the slope everywhere you can determine the curve.
+It turns out that if you know the slope everywhere you can determine the shape of the curve.

 Since all we know how to calculate are slopes of lines, we must use the slopes of lines to determine the slope of a curve.
-What we are trying to find is the line that has the same slope as the curve does at the point in question.
+We can think of it this way: At each point along the curve we are trying to find the line that has the same slope as the curve does at the point in question.
 This is called the tangent line to the curve at the specified point.
 Try drawing a few such lines on the curve above.
 When is the tangent line horizontal?

-To find the slope of the curve at $(x_1, f(x_1))$ we could take a nearby point $(x_2, f(x_2))$ on the curve and compute the slope of the secant line that passes through the two points.
+More generally, to find the slope of a curve at $(x_1, f(x_1))$ we could take a nearby point $(x_2, f(x_2))$ on the curve and compute the slope of the secant1 line that passes through the two points.

-This secant slope (see Figure 3) provides an approximation to the slope of the curve at the point $(x_1, f(x_1))$ .
+This secant slope (see Figure 3) provides an approximation to the slope of the curve at the point $(x_1, f(x_1))$.